-Collision mechanics repair damaged automotive bodies and related car parts after a collision.
+Collision mechanics repair damaged automotive bodies and related car parts after an accident.
 You’ll restore, refinish, and replace whatever is necessary to make it look like the damage never happened.
 Most mechanics work this magic in auto body shops or at dealerships, though independent car repair, restoration, and customization shops may hire you too.

-Industry certification in auto body repair is becoming increasingly important, but no state license is required for individuals (only for the shop).
+Industry certification in auto body repair is becoming increasingly important, but no state license is required for individuals.

 But many body shops prefer to hire collision mechanics who have completed a formal training program in automotive body repair.
 For that reason, gaining a certification or associate degree in automotive body repair is highly recommended.

 More often than not, vocational schools, community colleges, and trade schools offer automotive body repair as an official program.
 Formal education and hands-on training will greatly improve your chances of snagging a job as a collision repair mechanic.
 It can also improve upon your chances for promotions down the line.

 Most auto body programs combine traditional classroom and hands-on training in their curriculum.
 Topics of study typically include:

 - Using a hammer, pick hammer, and punch to bend vehicle bodies

 - Removing vehicle parts to access to the body and/or fenders